CrowdStrike/foundry-tutorial-fusion-soar/README.md

 # Fusion SOAR tutorial Foundry app

+> [!IMPORTANT]
+> To view this tutorial and import the app, you need access to the Falcon console.

 This code is the result of doing the Falcon Foundry [Create a Custom Fusion SOAR Workflow Action](https://falcon.crowdstrike.com/documentation/page/yfa47a8d/create-a-custom-fusion-soar-workflow-action) tutorial.

 ## Prerequisites